mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 But, unfortunately, I didn't use it myself for large projects.

 However, I have quite interesting experience with [sockjs-node](https://github.com/sockjs/sockjs-node) - SockJS server implementation for [nodejs](http://nodejs.org/).
 I implemented realtime portion for existing website for a relatively large radio station.
-At average, there are around 4k connected clients at the same time.
+At average, there are around 3,500 connected clients at the same time.

 Most connections are short-lived and server is more than just a simple broker: it manages hierarchical subscription channels (for example radiostation->event->tweet or radiostation->artist->news->tweet) and channel backlog.
 Client can subscribe to the channel and should receive all updates pushed to any of the child channels as well.
 Client can also request backlog - last N messages sorted by date for channel and its children.
-So there was a bit of logic on the server as well.
+So there was a bit of logic on the server.

-Overall, nodejs performance is great - 3 instances on one physical server are able to keep up with all these clients without any sweat.
+Overall, nodejs performance is great - 3 server processes on one physical server are able to keep up with all these clients without any sweat and there's a lot room for growth.

 But there were too many problems with nodejs and/or its libraries to my taste.